 Jesus was more than an example, securing our redemption through his death and resurrection, yet he provides a picture of what we could be as disciples who walk in the Spirit.
 Additionally, by building a disciple-making movement, Jesus becomes not just our example of being a disciple, but he is also our example for being a disciple maker.
 Jesus left a legacy of people transformed by his presence even centuries after he ascended.
 In this way he provides a picture of a church that is committed to being disciples who make disciples.

-Modified from Community: Taking Your Small Group off Life Support by Brad House
+This article is adapted from Community: Taking Your Small Group off Life Support by Brad House.